BRAIN FACT: The Brain Does Not Like Chaos

 Bookmark and Share

 You have read this article brain fact with the title March 2010.
-You can bookmark this page URL http://slantedshanty.blogspot.com/2010/03/brain-fact-interesting-activities.html.
+You can bookmark this page URL https://slantedshanty.blogspot.com/2010/03/brain-fact-interesting-activities.html.
 Thanks!

 BRAIN FACT: Challenging Activities Lead to Increased Brain Connectivity